Collapse Wasn’t Inevitable: We Locked Ourselves Out of Evolution

 We are not waiting for evolution.
 We are evolution.

-The collapse ahead is not a punishment but a correction.
+The collapse we face then is not a punishment but a correction.
 The financial system, like the DMN, is clinging to incoherence.
 The architectures of collapse are already failing.
 The choice is not whether the old system falls.
 It has to.
 It is an engine of trauma and incoherence.
 The real choice is what we build in the sacred space it leaves behind.

 The choice is ours.
 And it has always been ours.
 Perhaps now, we will finally own it.